ConvoStack/convostack/docs/docs/frontend/fe-components.md

 `defaultAgent: string | null`

-- This prop specifies the default agent to be used for new conversations when using the `ConvoStackEmbed` component that has `embedId`.
+- This prop specifies the default agent to be used for new conversations when using the `ConvoStackEmbed` component with a specific `embedId`.
 By default, it's `null` or uses the `defaultAgent` value set in the `ConvoStackWrapper` component.

 `customStyling?: CustomEmbedStyling`